Rocky Mountain Spotted Fever (RMSF)

 About 70% of people remember being bitten by a tick.

-To confirm the diagnosis, doctors usually do an immunofluorescence assay, which uses a sample from the rash.
+To confirm the diagnosis, doctors usually do an immunofluorescence assay on a sample taken from the rash (biopsy).
 For immunofluorescence assays, foreign substances produced by the bacteria (antigens) are labeled with a fluorescent dye making the bacteria easier to detect and identify.

 Doctors immediately prescribe antibiotics if they suspect Rocky Mountain fever based on symptoms and the potential for exposure to infected ticks—even if laboratory test results are not yet available.
 Early treatment with antibiotics has reduced the death rate from about 20% to 5%.